Ana Néri: Work as a nurse

 In 1865, Brazil joined the Triple Alliance in the Paraguayan War, and Ana's sons were all called upon duty, in addition to both her brothers, Manuel Jerônimo, and Joaquim Maurício.
 Unhappy with the fact that she would stay away from all the men in her family, she wrote a letter to Manuel Pinho de Sousa Dantas, governor of Bahia, offering to take care of injured soldiers of the Triple Alliance for the duration of the conflict.

-Later that year, Ana left Bahia for the first time in her life, assisting the Army's health corps, which was small and had little supplies.
+Later that year, Ana left Bahia for the first time in her life, assisting the Army's health corps, which was small and had few supplies.
 She started working alongside Vincentian nuns in a hospital in Corrientes, where she would take care of more than 6,000 hospitalized soldiers.
 Not a long time later, she assisted the injured in Salto, Humaitá, Curupaiti, and Asunción.

 A wealthy woman, Ana founded a nursing house in the Paraguayan capital, then occupied and besieged by the Brazilian Army.
 For that purpose, she used personal financial resources that she inherited from her family.
 She worked selflessly there until the end of the war.
-Her son Justiniano and a nephew who had enlisted as a volunteer, both died in battle.
+Her son Justiniano and a nephew who had enlisted as a volunteer both died in battle.

-At the end of the war, in 1870, Ana returned to Brazil and received several honors, among them the distinctions of silver and humanitarian campaign medals.
+At the end of the war, in 1870, Ana returned to Brazil and received several honours, among them the distinctions of silver and humanitarian campaign medals.
 Emperor Pedro II granted Ana, via decree, a lifelong pension, which she used to provide education for the four orphans that she had brought from Paraguay with her.